-Autonomous vehicles: Vehicles including cars and buses using an assortment of on-vehicle sensors and connected technology to take over some or all aspects of the task of driving.
+Autonomous vehicles: Vehicles, including cars and buses, using an assortment of on-vehicle sensors and connected technology to take over some or all aspects of the task of driving.
 Partially autonomous vehicles employ automated features such as parking and lane-change assistance, and collision avoidance.
 Fully autonomous vehicles operate all driving functions without the intervention of a human driver.
 May be personally owned or shared.
 Can include driverless taxis.
 See connected vehicles.

+B

-Big data: Large datasets that support predictive and user-behaviour analytics, including geo-referencing of data about individual travel patterns.
+Big data: Large sets of structured or unstructured data, typically much larger than traditional survey data (e.g., internet clickstream data, social media content, email text, mobilephone call records or location data, machine data captured by sensors), that don't fit well in traditional databases.
+Big data can be used to support predictive and user-behaviour analytics, including geo-referencing of data about travel patterns.
 Big data can inform transportation research and analysis, and provide personalized products and services.
 Bicycle lane: A bicycle lane is a portion of a roadway which has been designated by pavement markings and signage for the exclusive use of cyclists.
-See separated bike lane, cycle track.
+See separated bike lane and cycle track.

 Bike-sharing: A type of shared mobility that refers to the shared use of a bicycle or fleet of bicycles by multiple users that are available on-demand and allow for flexible rental periods and payment structures (e.g., single-use or as part of a subscription).
 Typically, users access bikes through a network of tech-enabled stations which are often located in higher-density areas or near transit stations.
 "Dockless" bike-share systems allow bikes to be left anywhere within a predefined service zone.
-See shared mobility and first-and last-mile.
+See shared mobility and first- and last-mile.

-Bus rapid transit (BRT): Transit infrastructure and service with buses running in their own exclusive right-of-way, fully separated from traffic, with signal priority measures in place and longer spacing between stops than conventional bus routes (typically 500 metres to 1 kilometre) to maintain higher average speeds and ensure reliability of the service.
-See Regional Express Bus and Priority Bus.
+Bus rapid transit (BRT): Transit infrastructure and service with buses running in their own exclusive right-of-way, fully separated from traffic, typically with signal priority measures in place and longer spacing between stops than conventional bus routes (typically 500 metres to 1 kilometre) to maintain higher average speeds and ensure reliability of the service.
+May include additional features to improve operational efficiency and enhance the customer experience, such as off-board fare collection, platform-level boarding, and realtime passenger information.
+See Regional Express Bus and Priority Bus corridor.

-Car-sharing: A type of shared mobility that provides members with 24-hour access to a fleet of vehicles that are available on-demand and allow for flexible rental periods and payment structures (e.g., single-use or as part of a subscription).
+Car-sharing: A type of shared mobility that provides members with 24-hour access to a fleet of vehicles that are available on-demand and allow for flexible rental periods and payment structures (e.g., singleuse or as part of a subscription).
 Services can be two-way, requiring customers to borrow and return the vehicle to the same location, or one-way, allowing customers to pick up and drop off vehicles at different locations within a designated service area.
 See shared mobility.

 Connected vehicles: Vehicles that are enabled to communicate with other vehicles, mobile electronic devices, and connected road infrastructure (e.g., traffic signals).
-Many vehicles already use some connected technology, such as GPS-enabled navigation systems.
+Many vehicles already use some connected technology, such as GPSenabled navigation systems.
 See autonomous vehicles and intelligent transportation systems.

 Complete communities: As in the Growth Plan for the Greater Golden Horseshoe, 2017, places such as mixed-use neighbourhoods or other areas within cities, towns, and settlement areas that offer and support opportunities for people of all ages and abilities to conveniently access most of the necessities for daily living, including an appropriate mix of jobs, local stores, and services, a full range of housing, transportation options and public service facilities.
-Complete communities are age-friendly and may take different shapes and forms appropriate to their contexts.
+Complete communities are agefriendly and may take different shapes and forms appropriate to their contexts.